samanthajia06/ProjectProposal2/WrittenResponse.md

 Condition(s) tested by the first call:

+ program.DisplayInfo("snack", "snake");

 Condition(s) tested by the second call:

+ program.DisplayInfo("star", "snake");

 ### 3d iii.

 Result of the first call:

+You see "snack" in green letters except for a red 'c' and a yellow 'k'

 Result of the second call:

+The result is that the exception is thrown.